 Check out our latest video to hear Tom’s story and learn about the proposed new public artwork that will honor generations of volunteer firefighters here in Golden.

-Please consider making a donation to make this volunteer memorial come to life in Golden!
+As of March 2022, donations are still being raised to make this volunteer memorial come to life in Golden!

 Donations can be made by check to: Golden Civic Foundation, P.O.
 Box 1538, Golden, CO 80402.
 Please place “GFD Volunteer Art Tribute Project” in memo line.